 BAS Enrollment at Eastern Florida State College

-EFSC offers Bachelor's Degrees in twelve specializations in the fields of Organizational Management, Applied Health Sciences and Computer Information Systems Technology.
+EFSC offers Bachelor's Degrees in sixteen specializations in the fields of Organizational Management, Applied Health Sciences and Computer Information Systems Technology.
 These Bachelor of Applied Science Degrees are designed for students who already hold an Associate's degree or higher from a regionally accredited institution, including recent graduates and those with experience in the work force.

 Follow the steps below as you plan your bachelor's program — and remember once you get through Step 2, you can take care of many of the next steps simultaneously to keep the process moving forward.
 Click each step to reveal more information.